-Wastewater treatment and disposal is an important part of our need to protect and preserve Minnesota’s water resources.
-The Minnesota Pollution Control Agency works closely with many industries to provide requirements, guidelines and assistance to minimize wastewater pollution.
-Minnesota’s Voluntary Mercury Amalgam Separator Program outlines goals and recommended practices to reduce the amount of mercury waste released into the environment from dental operations.
+Wastewater treatment and disposal are important tools to protect and preserve Minnesota’s water resources.
+The Minnesota Pollution Control Agency (MPCA) works closely with many industries to provide requirements, guidelines and assistance to minimize wastewater pollution.
+Minnesota’s Mercury Amalgam Separator Program outlines goals and recommended practices to reduce the amount of mercury waste released into the environment from dental operations.

-One of the MDA’s key responsibilities is to encourage the voluntary installation of amalgam separators by dentists in Minnesota, with the goal that by December 31, 2008, 100% of Minnesota dentists voluntarily install and maintain amalgam separators and follow American Dental Association Best Management Practices for amalgam waste in their clinical practice.
+One of the MDA’s key responsibilities in the 2007 agreement was to encourage the installation of amalgam separators by dentists in Minnesota, with the goal that by December 31, 2008, 100% of Minnesota dentists install and maintain amalgam separators and follow American Dental Association Best Management Practices for amalgam waste in their clinical practice.

-One of the MPCA’s responsibilities is to establish criteria and a process to identify approved amalgam separator models in consultation with the MDA.
+One of the MPCA’s responsibilities was to establish criteria and a process to identify approved amalgam separator models in consultation with the MDA.

 Criteria and process for separator approval

 The MPCA developed approval criteria and a process that was approved by the MDA Environment Committee in April 2012: Minnesota Amalgam Separator Approval Procedure

 In order to be on the list of approved products, a separator must:

 - be tested against the current ANSI/ADA specification by an accredited testing laboratory

 - have at least a 99% amalgam particulate recovery rate, calculated as the overall average of the three empty and three simulated full tests in the specification